 QWA Training Videos for Volunteer Monitors

-Streamflow Monitoring Training on YouTube.
-On Tuesday, November 2, 2021, Kent delivered a 36-minute instructional seminar on the physics & hydrodynamics of streamflow and water quality monitoring.
-The seminar was recorded on Zoom and is available to view on YouTube, here: https://youtu.be/1Xu7D7Nn4ZQ Then, On Monday, August 8, 2022, he offered a slightly updated version of the same presentation, this one 33 minutes long and also accessible on YouTube, here: https://youtu.be/0h0589qi9PU
+Streamflow Monitoring Training Videos by Kent Crawford.
+On Tuesday, November 2, 2021, Kent Crawford delivered a 36-minute instructional seminar on the physics & hydrodynamics of streamflow and water quality monitoring.
+The seminar was recorded on Zoom and is available to view on YouTube, here: https://youtu.be/1Xu7D7Nn4ZQ Nine months later, on Monday, August 8, 2022, Kent offered a slightly updated version of the same presentation, this one 33 minutes long and also accessible on YouTube, here: https://youtu.be/0h0589qi9PU

-Water Quality Monitoring Training on YouTube.
+Water Quality Monitoring Training Video with Mark Hoger.
 In this 80-minute water quality monitoring training video, recorded Wed.
 Aug.
-31, 2022, Mark Hoger, Water Program Specialist with PA-DEP, offered detailed description of how to collect and process samples collected from local waterways and send them to the lab for analysis: https://youtu.be/mun7-laYZss
+31, 2022, Mark Hoger, Water Program Specialist with PA-DEP, offers a detailed description of how to collect and process samples collected from local waterways and send them to the lab for analysis: https://youtu.be/mun7-laYZss

 at Bricker Lane